-In light of the recent outbreak of the coronavirus in China and the diagnosis of cases in the UK, we wish to reassure our residents, their families, our staff and suppliers that we will deal with any suspected outbreak in accordance with published NHS Guidelines.
-These cover the potential identification and diagnosis of the virus in someone connected to one of our homes or support offices, as well as the process to be followed thereafter – isolation of the patient, their transfer to a specialist unit and the environmental deep cleaning of the home.
+In light of the on-going coronavirus pandemic, we wish to reassure our residents, their families, our staff and suppliers that we are dealing with any suspected outbreak in accordance with published NHS Guidelines.
+This covers the potential identification and diagnosis of the virus in someone connected to one of our homes or support offices, as well as the process to be followed thereafter – isolation of the patient and the environmental deep cleaning of the home.

-If you have either travelled to the countries listed, or been in contact with anyone who has, please call NHS 111 immediately for advice.
+If you are suffering with any symptoms of the virus or been in contact with anyone who is, please call NHS 111 immediately for advice.
 The NHS/Gov.UK publishes the following guidelines for those who feel that they may be at risk: